It’s a shame that the game loses the player so early, and that it takes so much of its length to win one back.

 Frictional Games has attempted to merge sci-fi horror with a philosophical investigation into the mind-body problem.

-Its bubblegum aesthetics may suggest otherwise, but this is a surprisingly hardcore affair that demands patience, constant communication, and dedication.
+This is a surprisingly hardcore affair that demands patience, constant communication, and dedication.

 The premise and its presentation, along with a generous difficulty curve, ultimately, if barely, saves the game.